ljleb/sd-mecha/guide/1-typical-use-cases/README.md

 Step by step:

-1. `blocks = {`: The blocks are created as a literal state dictionary of block weights.
+1. `blocks` are created as a literal state dictionary of block weights.
 The keys of the blocks are specific to each architecture.
 However, in the case of supermerger, they are one of `INxx`, `OUTxx`, (here lower case `x` stands for any digit between `0` and `9`) `M00` and `BASE`. (and `VAE` for SDXL)
 2. `blocks = sd_mecha.convert(blocks, a)`: this converts the blocks to a full state dict of weights compatible with the input models.